International agreements and

 The Armani Group is part of the SMI (Sustainable Markets Initiative) Taskforce, an initiative launched in 2020 by Charles, Prince of Wales, to develop a Digital ID that provides customers with information regarding product circularity and sustainability.

-Since 2019, the Armani Group is a member of Better Cotton.
-Better Cotton’s mission is to help cotton communities survive and thrive while protecting and restoring the environment.
-Better Cotton trains farmers to use water efficiently, care for soil health and natural habitats, reduce use of the most harmful chemicals and respect workers’ rights and wellbeing
+BCI’s mission is to help cotton communities survive and thrive while protecting and restoring the environment.
+In addition, farmers are trained to use water efficiently, care for soil health and natural habitats, reduce the use of harmful chemicals and respect workers’ rights and wellbeing.

 For many years, the Armani Group has actively collaborated with the Camera Nazionale della Moda Italiana (CNMI) and participated in its programs.
 In 2016, the document “Guidelines on the eco-toxicological requirements for articles of clothing, leather goods, footwear and accessories” was drawn up.
 It laid out plans to progressively reduce the Group’s use of chemical substances in the supply chain.